 |The content on this page was first published on The Fun Mouse website and has been reposted with permission.
 Please do not reproduce in any way.|

 - Pre-existing mice in your mousery that have displayed any signs of parasites, illness, etc must be quarantined.
-If any mouse in your mousery displays any symptoms of illness or infestation, your entire mousery must be locked down with no animals in or out (with the exception of necessary veterinary visits).
-Quarantine must continue for 3+ weeks *after* the problem has been completely resolved to insure your mousery is clear.
+Quarantine must continue for 3+ weeks *after* the problem has been completely resolved to ensure your mousery is clear.

 - Any of your mice that leave your home and come back must be quarantined.
 This can include, yet is not limited to mice you have taken to the vet with plans to return home, mice you have taken to a show, swap, field trip, etc. Mice can pick up something from anywhere an animal is or has been.
 Therefore you must quarantine any mouse you intend to bring into your home, even if the mouse was originally from your home.

-- Any product for your mice that you intend to bring into your home.
-These include any products that could have been in contact with mice (note that many stores, animal related or not, have wild mice) and especially products from pet shops and feed mills.
-Mice are well known for being in (freely roaming) pet shops and feed mills.
-These mice can easily come in contact with bedding, food, and other products.
+- Any product for your mice that you intend to bring into your home should be quarantined.
+These include any products that could have been in contact with mice (note that many stores, animal-related or not, have wild mice) and especially products from pet shops and feed mills.
+Wild mice can easily come in contact with bedding, food, and other products.
 Even products in bags usually have tiny holes where something can get in, later transferring to your mice.
 It is best that you freeze or bake anything that you intend to use with your mice.

 Both methods of quarantine should be carried out for a minimum of 3 weeks.
 In the quarantine period, animals should be thoroughly observed for any illness and/or parasites.
 If any signs of illness or parasites are seen, no animal may enter OR exit the quarantined area under any circumstances other than to see a vet, even if an animal doesn't show symptoms.
-Additionally, NO breeding can take place and quarantine must be repeated/extended for the full 3+ weeks AFTER the situation has been resolved.
+Additionally, quarantine must be extended for 3+ weeks AFTER the situation has been resolved.

-Quarantining off-site is a much more extensive quarantine than in-house quarantine, but not necessarily better (or worse) than in-house quarantine, just different.
-Off-site animals can be observed away from your current animals and you may potentially catch a disease or infestation before it has any chance of transferring to your pre-existing mice.
-This could possibly save your pre-existing mice.
-However, your quarantined animals can pick up an illness and/or parasite in ANY quarantine facility.
-Even highly controlled labs have outbreaks!
-In-house quarantine doesn't have this added exposure risk for your quarantined animals and, in turn, an added exposure for your existing animals if the off-site quarantined animals are taken from the isolation facility and placed in an in-house colony.
-Most viruses are not airborne, though many have been thought to be.
-For instance, Parvo (among others) is NOT airborne, contrary to some well meaning yet misinformed fanciers.
-The extremely few viruses that are airborne (until proven otherwise) only have a 5-6 foot or less length transmission from the carrier.
 Most illnesses are spread by bodily fluid and NOT through the air.
-With that said, if the quarantined animals have any airborne illness, it can get to your existing animals via air ducts and any through air (under doors, etc) within a short distance or if airflow from one area to another is increased.
+With that said, if the quarantined animals have any airborne illness, it can get to your existing animals via air ducts and through the air (under doors, etc) within a short distance or if airflow from one area to another is increased.
 Both on-site and off-site quarantine have their individual benefits, but they also have their individual risks.
 Only the caregiver can decide which method is right for their mice.
 Choosing not to quarantine is not an option.

-Method 1, Off-Site Quarantine: In addition to what was stated above, Off-Site Quarantine is to be done in a very controlled building separate from any animals.
+Method 1, Off-Site Quarantine: Off-Site Quarantine is to be done in a very controlled building separate from any animals.
 It is best that you shed your clothes, take a shower, and wait a few hours between caring for the quarantined animals and your pre-existing animals.
 Once the off-site quarantine is complete (no animal shows and signs of illness or infestation), animals may enter your home.
 However, they still may NOT come in contact with your other animals but rather go through an in-house quarantine as well.
-When ever animals are moved from one place to another, they MUST be quarantined, no matter where they came from.
+Whenever animals are moved from one place to another, they MUST be quarantined, no matter where they came from.
 Animals can easily pick up illness and/or parasites from anywhere, even a controlled off-site quarantine facility.
 This is why it is critical to also quarantine animals coming from an off-site quarantine to your home or place where your mice reside.

-Method 2, In-House Quarantine: In addition to what was stated above in the general quarantine introduction, In-House quarantine is to be done in an area of your home, as far away from your current animals as possible, and under great restriction for 3 or more weeks.
+Method 2, In-House Quarantine: In-House quarantine is to be done in an area of your home, as far away from your current animals as possible, and under great restriction for 3 or more weeks.
 It is preferred that you quarantine new animals behind a closed door and, if possible, on a separate floor of your home than your pre-existing mice.
 As with any quarantine practice, quarantined animals must be closely observed for illness and/or infestation during the quarantine period and quarantine must be extended/repeated if any animals show signs of illness or infestation.
-If any animals show any signs of illness or infestation, ALL animals in house must be put under extended/additional quarantine, including pre-existing mice.
+If any animals show any signs of illness or infestation, ALL animals in the house must be put under extended/additional quarantine, including pre-existing mice.